tsclay/lisahospitalityapp/README.md

 Give users the ability to upload an image to use as their profile picture.

 Allow users to reply to other users' comments.

+Create admin account for managers/directors and specifying what permissions non-admins have.